 A broker is any person who, in the ordinary course of a trade or business, stands ready to effect sales to be made by others.
 A broker may include a U.S. or foreign person or a governmental unit and any subsidiary agency.
+You are considered a broker if:

-A broker includes an obligor that regularly issues and retires its own debt obligations or a corporation that regularly redeems its own stock.
-However, if there are no facts that indicate otherwise, a corporation that purchases odd-lot shares from its stockholders on an irregular basis is not a broker.
-Also, if you manage a farm for someone else, you are not considered a broker.
-For a sale, redemption, or retirement at an office outside the United States, only a U.S. payer or U.S. middleman is a broker.
+- You are an obligor that regularly issues and retires its own debt obligations or - You are a corporation that regularly redeems its own stock.
+However, for a sale, redemption, or retirement at an office outside the United States, only a U.S. payer or U.S. middleman is a broker.
 See Regulations section 1.6049-5(c)(5).
-An international organization that redeems or retires its own debt is not a broker.
-See Regulations section 1.6045-1(a)(1).